marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/erf.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: ERF, error function

 .. _erf:

-.. index:: ERF

-.. index:: error function

 ERF --- Error function
 ***********************